-I like to include a lot of images on my websites, and I definitely don’t want the photos to look heavily compressed, but I also want the sites to be fast.
-There’s no downside to a fast website.
-Google likes it and your visitors like it.
+I like to include a lot of images on my websites.
+I am a photographer, after all.
+And I definitely don’t want the photos to look heavily compressed, but I also want the sites to be fast.
+While there’s valid disagreement about how obsessive you need to be about site speed, the reality is that there’s no downside to a fast website.
+Google likes it, and your site’s visitors like it.

 So I try to squeeze as much redundant data out of the files as possible.
 One way I do that is with traditional image optimization.
 That strips out redundant information that simply doesn’t need to be there.
 I generally strongly prefer lossless options when possible so as not to sacrifice image quality any more than I have to, but there are lossy versions.

 The catch with lossy compression is that it discards information.
 And if it’s too aggressive, it can make your images look terrible.
 And the tiniest filesize isn’t worth having your images look terrible.
 Exporting a JPG at a quality setting of 100 will look great, but it’s going to end up with a very large file.
 Exporting the same file at a quality setting of 20 is going to result in a very small size but the image will look really bad.

 So it’s always a balancing act between the amount of lossy compression and filesize (and therefore the speed of your website).
 I tend to be very cautious when it comes to lossy compression.

 But after extensive testing, I’ve now enabled a new lossy compression on my sites.
 But it’s not just cranking up the JPEG compression.
 This one involves proprietary secret sauce that somehow manages to crunch files down dramatically without any noticeable effect on quality.